canonical/matter-mqtt-bridge/README.md

 ## Usage example

 In this example, we control the matter-mqtt-bridge using chip-tool Matter Controller.
-The bridge is configured to have a few endpoints and to forward and publish Matter commands to a local Mosquitto MQTT broker (see above).
+The bridge is configured (as described above) to have a few endpoints and to forward and publish Matter commands to a local Mosquitto MQTT broker.
 We will use the Mosquitto MQTT client to subscribe to the messages which are the incoming matter commands.

 1. **Subscribe to MQTT messages**